 It wasn’t that he didn’t display power consistently.
 Just…not at this level.
 In the four full years he played prior to breaking the record, he accumulated two seasons of at least 20 homers, with his career-high mark being 22.

 For Moustakas, though, this was a case of him getting the job done in specific ways and at specific times.
 He slugged 24 of his 38 homers on the road and he accumulated 25 dingers once the All-Star break rolled around.
 The infielder collected another 13 bombs to break the franchise record, but his slugging percentage dropped about 90 points between the first and second half.
-And, just as his power peaked in the middle of the season, it fell off over the final two months.
-After hitting eight homers in June and another nine in July, Moustakas combined to hit just eight in August and September.

 Steve Balboni: 36 Home Runs in 1985

-Balboni hit just 181 career homers, and he did the majority of his damage over a small span of time.
+Balboni hit just 181 career homers, and he did the majority of his damage over a short span of time.
 Between 1984 and 1988, he registered five straight seasons of 20-plus homers, with his lone 30-homer performance coming in 1985 for the Royals.

 Balboni didn’t even record an extra-base hit during his postseason career (1984 and 1985 with KC), but he did slash .320/.433/.320 in the 1985 World Series.
 It’s pretty awesome when you can break the franchise’s single-season home run record and win a title in the same year, right?
 Right.